AnimusUNO/librarian/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- Access to a Letta server
+- A self-hosted Letta server (cloud support may come in a future version)
-- Letta API key

 ### Installation